 We tied off the driveway with caution tape.
 We were in the middle of converting the barn and had a lot of heavy machinery around.
 The last thing we needed was a 50-ton lineman’s truck sliding into the hole.

 There was one other problem on the other side of the driveway.
 Not all of the creek seemed to be going into the culvert.
 It looked like some was running around the pipe, under the driveway, directly towards the sinkhole.
 If so, we worried it could open up a cave under the driveway if there wasn’t one there already.
 I triaged the culvert with thick plastic stapled and weighed down with gravel.
-It wasn’t pretty, but it actually worked as long as we needed it to.
+It wasn’t pretty, but it worked great.

 To figure out next steps, I met with GC Doug and Zach, our go-to guy for everything, and Doug came up with our plan A.